blachlylab/recontig/README.md

 python3 -c "import recontig"
 ```
 ## Running recontig
-recontig can read VCF/BCF, SAM/BAM, GFF, BED, and custom formats that
-are delimited record-based text formats.
-All outputs are written to stdout
-(unless using the `-o` flag) as the uncompressed, text based format of the original
-file type.
-The only exception to this is using `-f sam` will output SAM while using
-using `-f bam` will output BAM.
-All file inputs can be remote (accessed via web link),
-gzipped, or bgzipped. recontig will handle downloading and decompression.
+`recontig` can read VCF/BCF, SAM/BAM, GFF, BED, and custom formats that are delimited record-based text formats.
+All outputs are written to stdout (unless using the `-o` flag) as the uncompressed, text based format of the original file type.
+The only exception to this is using `-f sam` will output SAM while using using `-f bam` will output BAM.
+All file inputs can be remote (accessed via web link), gzipped, or bgzipped. `recontig` will handle downloading and decompression.
 ### General usage:
 Usage of a dpryan79 mapping file (automatically downloaded on-the-fly)
 ```
 # output is printed to stdout
-recontig -b GRCh37 -c UCSC2ensembl -f vcf in.vcf.gz > out.vcf
+./recontig -b GRCh37 -c UCSC2ensembl -f vcf in.vcf.gz > out.vcf
 ```
 Usage of a specific mapping file
 ```
-recontig -m mapping.txt.gz -f bed in.bed > out.bed
+./recontig -m mapping.txt.gz -f bed in.bed > out.bed
 ```
 Usage of a generic file format
 ```
 # defaults if not supplied --delimiter '\t' --comment '#'
-recontig -m mapping.txt.gz --col 1 --delimiter ',' --comment '#' in.txt > out.txt
+./recontig -m mapping.txt.gz --col 1 --delimiter ',' --comment '#' in.txt > out.txt
 ```

 Usage of a SAM/BAM file outputing BAM
 ```
-recontig -m mapping.txt -f bam in.bam > out.bam
+./recontig -m mapping.txt -f bam in.bam > out.bam
 ```

 Usage of a SAM/BAM file outputing SAM
 ```
-recontig -m mapping.txt -f sam in.bam > out.sam
+./recontig -m mapping.txt -f sam in.bam > out.sam
 ```

 Web-based access (try me)